liyin2015/python-coding-interview/README.md

 # *The Comprehensive Coding Interview Guide*
 Partially open sourced content from my book serie, *The Comprehensive Coding Interview Guide*.
 Currently two parts and will be hopefully published as two books:
-- The Data Structures and Algorithms Concepts
+- Learning: Data Structures and Algorithms Explained with LeetCode Problems
-- The LeetCode Problem Catalog
+- Cracking: The LeetCode Problem Catalog

 The book serie uses Python 3 as programming language, and LeetCode Problems as examples.
 The advantages of doing so are obvious: